dangthuyenquan/remi_interview/README.md

 ### 4: I don't know the configuration of the .env file.

 Please refer to the .env.example files to understand the format and meaning of the environment variables.

+### 5:  I cannot run tests for the API program.

+Please refer to section V part 2 of this document.

 # IX.
 Directory structure
 ```